MayaLFlynn/mp4-associative-arrays/README.md

 Associative Arrays
 ==================

 Starter code for a project on associative arrays.

-_Students must replace the contents of this file with appropriate contents, including author and date._
+Simple dictionary made with arrays of pairs.

+Name: Maya Flynn
+Date: 2/21/2023

+Acknowledgments:
+Professor Rebelsky gave all of the code for KeyNotFoundException, KVPair, NullKeyException, AssociativeArrayExperiments, and ReportingAssociativeArray.
+He also gave most of the code for AssociativeArray leaving me to implement Stubs for clone, toString, set, get, hasKey, remove, and find.